claireyyu/SportSphere/README.md

 - Click on a chat to view details and send messages.
 - Long press on a chat to delete the chat.

+### Map Management
+- Click on icons of different activities on the map for information
+- Click on the information callout to navigate to activity details page
+- Edit/delete/join/leave activities from the details page

 ### Profile Management

 - Navigate to the **Profile** screen to view and edit your profile.

+### Current Weather

+- Navigate to the **Profile** screen to view current temperature and weather condition.

 ### Reminder Management